 - Communicate and extend the capstone experience via written, oral, and/or multimedia reports by each student

-The following courses, along with 682’s and 692’s in biological science departments (taken senior year), will automatically be accepted as fulfilling the capstone experience.
+The following courses, along with senior thesis (682’s or 692’s) in biological science departments (taken senior year), will automatically be accepted as fulfilling the Biology Major capstone requirement.
 Note: some courses have advanced prerequisites.

 Botany 455: Vegetation of Wisconsin

-Forest & Wildlife Ecology 599: Wildlife Research Capstone (limited access)
+Forest & Wildlife Ecology 599: Wildlife Research Capstone (limited access, last taught Fall 2017)

 Zoology 316: Laboratory for Limnology-Conservation of Aquatic Resources